fogus/spiel/echtzeitspiel/podstavec/README.markdown

 Pedestalization
 ---------------

-At any time players can put any of their balls onto the pedestals that they've won.
-Only pedestalized balls will count toward the final score.
-Additionally, pedestalized balls can influence the relative value of the balls used for bidding.
+Before a bidding round begins, players can put any of their balls onto the pedestals in their inventory.
+Pedestalized balls can influence the relative value of the balls used for bidding.
+Additionally, only pedestalized balls will count toward the final score.

 Values
 ------